zankhanapathak/watson-visual-recognition-app/README.md

 6.3  - Double click on http response node and provide name for the node.
 <img src="images/appflow-step3.png" height="270" width ="500" align="center">

-Clickon 'Deploy' button on the top right section of the editor to deploy the application
+Click the 'Deploy' button on the top right section of the editor to deploy the application

 <img src="images/appflow-flowstep-deploy.png" height="100" width ="100" align="center">